EchterAlsFake/Porn_Fetch/README.md

 ### Building for iOS
 Kivy-based apps can be converted for iOS, but I need community assistance for testing and compiling.
 Contact me on Discord (echteralsfake | EchterAlsFake#7164) if you can help.
+<br>I have no interest in developing Porn Fetch for iOS by myself.
+I don't have an iOS device and I won't ever have one.
 ## 🌍 Translating
 Currently available in:
 - German (3.0)